 Pensionable pay cap: $110,000 cap on pensionable pay.
 This will be adjusted on an on-going basis to keep up with inflation / wage growth.
 The legislators are tired of seeing management personnel leaving with what is in their opinion, excessive pensions and DROP accounts.
 They wanted it capped at $90,000 a year to start.
 We got to the $110,000 number because we looked at first line supervisors for both fire and police and wanted to make sure that is was above their current salaries.

 Those are the nuts and bolts of the pension reform package.
 There are other little things relating to governance, like Fire and Police will get half of the seats on PSPRS which previously has been controlled by the employers etc. Also, for the tier 3 people one change from the attached document is that the tier 3 pension will be the default choice not the 401K type plan if they fail to make a choice in the first 90 days of employment.

 Did we get everything we wanted?
 No. Did the other side get everything they wanted?
-No. In the end we have an agreement that fixes the structural problem with PSPRS and enables us to provide a pension to the next generation.
+No. In the end we have an agreement that fixes the structural problem with PSPRS and enables us to provide a pension system that will remain solvent and be able to provide benefits for future generations of employees.
 I would say that there is a lot in the new tier 3 that makes it better than the current tier for those hired in 2012 or later.

 Will Buividas, PLEA Treasurer

 The full document can be found through the link below: